Misperceptions about Caste and Attitudes toward Affirmative Action Among College Students in India

 Experimental Design

 The intervention will be in the form of an online survey experiment.
 The online survey experiment will take place as follows.
-Students will be randomized students into four equal groups (randomization is done automatically via Qualtrics): control/placebo (n = 400), fact treatment arm (n = 400), research arm (n = 400), and fact plus research evidence treatment arm (n = 400).
-The fact treatment arm (T1) will consist of providing students with information/facts about social equality especially related to caste.
-The second treatment (T2) arm will provide a short video about research evidence pertaining to the misperceptions about lower-caste college students and evidence about caste-based discrimination.
-The third treatment arm (T3) will combine the fact treatment with the research evidence intervention (fact + research evidence).
+Students will be randomized students into four equal groups (randomization is done automatically via Qualtrics): control/placebo (n = 400), fact treatment arm (n = 400), letter opposite gender arm (n = 400), and letter same gender arm (n = 400).
+The fact treatment arm (T1) will consist of providing students with information/facts and research about social equality especially related to caste.
+The second treatment (T2) arm will provide students a letter from an anonymous lower-caste students of the same gender and then prompt students to write a letter to a friend describing what they learn.
+The third treatment arm (T3) will also be a letter but from a lower-caste student of the opposite gender.
+T4 will be the control/placebo arm with information unrelated to caste or gender.

 Experimental Design Details